Lab or Field Reports

 Whether your research takes place in a college lab or on some remote work site, you will often have to write up the results of your work in a lab or field report.
 Most basically, this report will describe the original hypothesis your work attempts to test, the methodology you used to test it, your observations and results of your testing, your analysis and discussion of what this data means, and your conclusions.

-For labs at ACC, you are often asked to replicate the results of others rather than conduct your own original research.
+For labs at Assiniboine, you are often asked to replicate the results of others rather than conduct your own original research.
 This is usually meant to teach students the proper use of instruments, techniques, processes, data analysis, and documentation.
 For scientists, reports and papers are the way new knowledge is passed on to the field and to society at large.

 Students often assume that science is just “facts” and objective information, and are sometimes surprised to learn that report writing makes and defends claims just like writing in other academic sub-genres.
 For scientists and engineers to make valuable contributions to the sum of human knowledge, they must be able to convince readers that their findings are valid (can be replicated) and valuable (will have an impact).
 Thus, the way that you write these reports can impact the credibility and authority of your work; people will judge your work partly on how you present it.
 Yes, even reports have a persuasive edge and must make careful use of rhetorical strategies.
 Careless writing, poor organization, ineffective document design, and lack of attention to convention may cast doubt on your authority and expertise, and thus on the value of your work.